About the Teen Pregnancy Prevention Program

 In addition to evidence-based programs, the TPP program also funds research and demonstration grants that foster innovation through the development, testing, and evaluation of new or improved interventions, approaches, programs, and strategies to improve adolescent sexual health outcomes.
 These projects advance groundbreaking research and create innovative practices that engage underserved populations or apply to settings currently underrepresented among evidence-based approaches.
 This ensures OPA will continually advance more equitable, innovative, and responsive programming for the nation’s youth.

-Current TPP Grantee Snapshot
+Current TPP Grant Recipient Snapshot

 Beginning in 2023, 71 organizations received funding through the TPP program that will continue for up to five years: